Seanergy Maritime Holdings Corp. (SHIP) on Track to Reach $6.00 in a Year

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 90.10% loss in the last 1 month and extending the period to 3 months gives it a 231.56%, and is 14.08% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 20.67% over the week and 18.36% over the month.
+The stock witnessed a 10.74% loss in the last 1 month and extending the period to 3 months gives it a 204.55%, and is -22.99% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 15.17% over the week and 17.74% over the month.

 Seanergy Maritime Holdings Corp.
 (SHIP) Analyst Forecasts